 This post is a reflection of my state of mind.
 As I am writing this, my mind has just suffered through a writer’s block, a lockdown of countless hours where no idea could make the cut, and there is nothing constructive to write or speak about.
 These are just some of those times when I have no topics, titles or ideas to look up.
 And then it clicked.

-I think freelancers like you and me surely will go through a phase like this, one that is not constructive or productive, a thorn in a freelancer‘s career that reminds us that sometimes our human side take over and we fail to even kickstart our writing or design.
+I think freelancers like you and me surely will go through a phase like this, one that is not constructive or productive, a thorn in a freelancer’s career that reminds us that sometimes our human side takes over and we fail to even kickstart our writing or design.

 To dig myself out of that hole, here are a few things I did, over a period of time, to replenish my idea vault – the 20 things I do when my freelancing ideas all dry up.

-Recommended Reading: 10 Ways To Stay Creative While Working From Home
+How to Stay Creative While Working From Home

 Don’t do anything except sit back and relax.
 That was the first thing I did.
 It’s not like there is any loss anyways.
-It made me relaxed, and helped me to clear out the half-thoughts that didn’t make the cut yet danced around in my head not wanting to clear out.
+It made me relaxed and helped me to clear out the half-thoughts that didn’t make the cut yet danced around in my head not wanting to clear out.

 By forcing my mind to go blank from sitting back and relaxing, it laid the platform to develop new ideas.

 2. Catch a new client

 Dealing with your regular clients make you fall back on the regular way things are done.
 Talking to new clients open up possibilities and give you fresh ideas or new approaches to the same old problems.
 You will be coerced to find something different.

 It helps to create a foray, an entirely new thought process to work upon, and, it also makes you more creative.